m4rk3r/crickets-at-dusk/README.md

 Piezo disk on pin 8

 Set a `dusk` value for the light threshold for when to begin singing.. will vary based on photocell & lighitng conditions of the space.

+see these [beautiful audiospectrograms](http://entnemdept.ufl.edu/creatures/misc/crickets/cricket_audio_graphs.html) of cricket songs for pitch, frequency and duration inspiration : )